AkatsuChan/dollarsApp/readme.md

 # The Dollars iOS App 1.0

 The current state of the iOS app is in alpha.
 It is buggy, incomplete and not polished.
+I will try and update this frequently, and will be adding features to further improve the use of the app.
+Again, in no way is this complete.

 To install this app on your iOS device, you must download this repo, import it into xCode 7 and build to your iOS device.
 This website: http://www.igeeksblog.com/how-to-sideload-apps-on-iphone-and-ipad/ has a very easy step-by-step tutorial.
+Also, currently the profile is likely to expire every 3 months, this is due to the provisioning profile being under a single name (mine) rather than an enterprise profile.
+For now, you will have to re-install this app every 3 months to keep using it.

 ### Features: